verilog-to-routing/vtr-verilog-to-routing/.github/PULL_REQUEST_TEMPLATE/feature_enhancement.md

 #### Types of changes
 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->
-- [ ] Bug fix (change which fixes an issue)
-- [ ] New feature (change which adds functionality)
+- [x] New feature (change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to change)
+- [ ] Breaking change (feature that would cause existing functionality to change)

 #### Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
+- [ ] I have added tests to cover my feature
+- [ ] All new and existing tests passed
 - [ ] My change requires a change to the documentation
 - [ ] I have updated the documentation accordingly
-- [ ] I have added tests to cover my changes
-- [ ] All new and existing tests passed